tuzqwork/tuzqwork/README.md

 + 10/2020 - 06/2024: Bachelor's degree, Chemical Engineering at Ho Chi Minh University of Technology (HCMUT)
 <br>
-+ 02/2025 - 08/2025: Complete Certificate, Data Analysis Course at Institute of Technology and Digital Economy - Hanoi University of Science and Technology (HUST)
++ 02/2025 - 08/2025: Course Certificate, Data Analyst at Institute of Technology and Digital Economy - Hanoi University of Science and Technology (HUST)